What is Authorization in Medical Billing?

 1. Verify Insurance Coverage

-Before initiating any treatment, verify the patient’s insurance coverage and determine if prior authorization is required.
-This can be done by checking the insurer’s website or contacting their customer service.
+Before initiating any treatment, verify whether the patient’s insurance covers it and whether previous authorization is required.
+This can be done through visiting the website of the insurer or calling their customer care.

 2. Gather Necessary Documentation